Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 It had been 19 years since Iceland last faced Turkey when the teams played during Euro 1996 qualifying.
 Nevertheless, Iceland inaugurated its qualifying campaign with a 16th-minute goal from Jón Dadi Bödvarsson.
 The critical moment came in the second half when Turkey's Ömer Toprak received his second yellow card.
 Iceland capitalized on the man advantage with two goals in as many minutes as the 3-0 victory marked Iceland's first victory against Turkey since July 17, 1991.

 The same scoreline occurred in Iceland's next qualifier, which banished painful memories of a 4-0 loss in a Euro 2008 qualifier in Riga, Latvia.
 Once again, Iceland had a man advantage after Artjoms Rudnevs received a dismissal in the 55th minute.
-Gylfi broke the scoreless tie as it paved the way for Iceland's first win in Latvia since Aug.
+Gylfi broke the scoreless tie as it paved Iceland's first win in Latvia since Aug.
 19, 1998.
 Three days later, Iceland made it three straight qualifying victories.

 The third occurred against the Netherlands, having finished third at the 2014 World Cup.
 It was only 10 minutes into the game when Iceland's first opportunity came after the Netherlands' Gregory van der Wiel trips Birkir Bjarnason inside the penalty.